 In addition to reaching more people more quickly about what video services I can offer, this method also gives the Company of Dreams troupe faster and wider exposure as well.
 They’re already planning their next show, so follow them now, to stay in the loop and learn more about them.
 You’ll find the link to their site at the end of this blog post.

 Company of Dreams works hard to promote their dancers, but dance shows don’t come cheap.
-They cost an arm and a leg to put together, and they rely heavily on funding from the Royal Arts Council.
+They cost an arm and a leg to put together, and they rely heavily on funding from ACE (Arts Council England).
 This is a prime reason for taking on a videographer, as video can play a vital role in securing funds for future shows, and should be factored into the budget if possible.

 Number of social media hits: